qinyinghua/NoSQL/README.md

     - The new master is elected back to the old master
     - Query the data I inserted at Test Case #4 during the network partition to see if it is there

+  Recover the network partition at master node - use below command line to recover the iptable.

+      sudo  iptables-restore < $HOME/firewall.txt

   Use the shard rs0.

   Open a bash terminal, it connects to the Mongos Query Router.